Virginia's 3rd Senate district

 Virginia's 3rd Senate district is one of 40 districts in the Senate of Virginia.
-It has been represented by Republican Tommy Norment, currently the Senate Minority Leader, since 1992.
+After redistricting in 2023, it has been represented by Republican Chris Head since 2024.

 Geography

-District 3 is located largely on the Virginia Peninsula and Middle Peninsula along the Chesapeake Bay coastline, including all of Poquoson, Gloucester County, King and Queen County, King William County and New Kent County, as well as parts of Hampton, Suffolk, Isle of Wight County, James City County, Surry County and York County.
+District 3 is located in west-central Virginia, including the counties of Alleghany, Botetourt, Craig, Rockbridge, and portions of Augusta and Roanoke.
+The independent cities that are part of District 3 include Buena Vista, Covington, Lexington, Staunton, and Waynesboro.

-The district overlaps with Virginia's 1st, 2nd, and 3rd congressional districts, and with the 64th, 76th, 91st, 93rd, 96th, 97th, and 98th districts of the Virginia House of Delegates.
+The district overlaps with Virginia's 6th and 9th congressional districts, and with the 36th, 37th, 39th, 40th, and 41st districts of the Virginia House of Delegates.